 What is Horse Diabetes?

 You may know some diabetic people.
 But, did you know horses also suffer from diabetes and blood sugar problems?
-In the equine world, diabetes and insulin resistance are often called by other names:

 - Insulin resistance

 - Equine metabolic syndrome

 Veterinarians recently discovered an interesting fact about horses and insulin resistance.

 New research shows horses may be insulin resistant without having a pituitary tumor.

 In other words, horses can be insulin resistant without having Cushing’s disease.